zahias/scholarsite/replit.md

 This is a research profile platform that creates beautiful, automatically-updated academic profiles powered by the OpenAlex API.
 The application allows researchers to showcase their publications, impact metrics, research topics, affiliations, and academic journey in a unified dashboard.
 It features authentication, profile management, data synchronization with OpenAlex, and public profile viewing capabilities.

+# Recent Changes (October 16, 2025)

+## Bug Fixes
+- **Export Bibliography**: Fixed export functionality by adding proper onClick handler to navigate to download endpoint
+- **Publication Analytics Accuracy**: Removed publication query limit to ensure all publications are included in charts (previously limited to 50, now unlimited)
+- **Publication Type Classification**: Fixed publication type chart to use actual `publicationType` field from database instead of inferring from journal names
+- **Data Integrity**: Added unique constraint on `[openalex_id, data_type]` in openalexData table to prevent duplicate entries
+- **CV Upload**: Fixed ObjectStorageClient initialization with proper bucketId parameter
+- **Delete Researcher**: Implemented atomic transaction support for cascading deletes to maintain data integrity

+## Performance Considerations
+- Publication queries now return all records without limit for accurate analytics
+- For researchers with >10,000 publications, consider implementing pagination or server-side aggregation in the future
+- Current implementation prioritizes accuracy over performance for analytics features

 # User Preferences

 Preferred communication style: Simple, everyday language.